dataforseo/TypeScriptClient/docs/interfaces/IGoogleNewsTopStoriesSerpElementItem.md

 > `optional` **items**: [`TopStoriesElement`](../classes/TopStoriesElement.md)[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:44117
+main.ts:46362

 ***